The config file

-Creating the config.cjs file
+Create the config.cjs file

 > purgetss init

-This will create a minimal ./purgetss/config.cjs file:
+This creates a minimal ./purgetss/config.cjs file:

 module.exports = {